The Muslim Jewish Forum of Greater Manchester

 Established to develop the cultural and social ties between the Muslim and Jewish communities of Greater Manchester

-The members of the Executive committee, elected and co-opted at the most recent AGM on 19 November 2012 are:
+The members of the Executive committee, elected at the most recent AGM on 25 November 2015 or subsequently co-opted, are:

 Below are profiles of those Executive members who have supplied them.